 How many units must I enroll in and complete to maintain eligibility for aid?

-The Office of Financial Aid does not impose a minimum number of units each semester, although most financial aid programs require at least 6 units per semester (half-time status) to receive funds.
+· The Financial Aid office does not impose a minimum number of units each semester, although most financial aid programs require at least 6 units per semester (half-time status) to receive funds.
 Therefore, you may decide each semester how many units you will attempt.
 In deciding, consider such factors as employment, course difficulty, family responsibility, academic probation, etc.

-What is MSJC definition of “attempted” and “completed” units?
+What is MSJC's definition of “completed” and “attempted” units?

 Do non-degree applicable and repeated courses count for financial aid?

-What happens if I earn less than 67% of my attempted units or fall below a 2.0?
+What happens if I complete less than 67% of my attempted units or fall below a 2.0?

 How do I re-qualify if my eligibility is terminated?

-At the end of the following semester, if you successfully earned at least 67% of your attempted units and have a 2.0 cumulative GPA, the Financial Aid Office will automatically re-evaluate your file.
+· At the end of each semester MSJC will re-evaluate your SAP status.
+If you successfully increase your cumulative completion rate to at least 67% of your attempted units and have a cumulative 2.0 GPA, the Financial Aid Office will automatically reinstate your financial aid eligibility.

 How can I monitor my own SAP status?